 Most partnerships these days will have an agreement in place which will outline what happens to the business in the event of one partner dying.
 However if the surviving partners want to carry on, they will still need the funds available to buy back the deceased's share of the business.

-Partnership Insurance is therefore

-advisable to be put in place so the
+Partnership Insurance is therefore advisable to be put in place so the surviving partners receive a lump sum with which they may purchase that business share back from the personal representatives of the deceased.

 Setting Up Partnership Insurance